-A) Yes, we are properly licensed and insured with the state of Oregon.
+A) Yes, Northwest Movers is properly licensed and insured with the state of Oregon.
 When hiring a moving company in the state of Oregon, they must be authorized to transport household goods by the Oregon Department of Transportation.
-If a moving company is not on the following list, they are not authorized. http://www.
-Oregon.gov/odot/mct/pages/movers.aspx
+If you do not see a moving company on the list, they are not authorized to transport household goods in Oregon.

 Q) Do you insure IKEA furniture?

 A) Northwest Movers will not insure IKEA furniture (ready to assemble furniture).
 IKEA furniture is not built to withstand the regular strains of moving.
 Once IKEA furniture is moved, there is no guarantee it will sit as it once did.

 Q) How can I further protect my belongings?

 A) If you need protection beyond the coverage offered by Northwest Movers, you may consider purchasing a home insurance policy that will extend coverage to your belongings during a move.
 Also, consider purchasing replacement cost coverage.

 A) We do take a one hour deposit to place a move on the schedule.
 We require two weeks notice if you wish to cancel your move (for deposit to be refunded).

 Q) What can I do to minimize cost?

 A) Anything that can fit into a box should be placed in one.
 We cannot move piles of stuff without boxes.
 Boxes allow us to move your belongings faster/smoother.
 This will also protect your valuables from damage while in transit.
 If you would like to purchase boxes form Northwest Movers please contact our moving specialist.

 Q) Where is the truck parked while loading?